jexnator/starter-academic/content/publication/Module Hardware/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
 summary: Beside the the school we have to complete different modules in our company.
-The first topic is all about Hardware.
+The first topic is about Hardware.

 tags: [PiBS]